pakkapol-s/ML-PayPredictor/README.md

 This project uses a real-world dataset with over 59,000 entries (2020–2025), detailing job titles, experience levels, company size, employment type, and salary data.
 The aim is to uncover key salary trends and build a machine learning model to predict salaries accurately.

 The dataset was thoroughly cleaned, transformed, and engineered.
-This includes removing outliers, one-hot encoding categorical variables, frequency encoding job titles, changing data types, and creating new features like `is_fully_remote` and `is_domestic`.
+This includes removing outliers, one-hot encoding categorical variables, semantically grouping job titles, changing data types, and creating new features like `is_fully_remote` and `is_domestic`.

 ---